peerkar/liferay-gsearch/README.md

 This defines the main query.
 You can have there just a single query or construct it of many queries.
 The supported types ("queryType") at the moment are query_string, match and wildcard.
 Please see the gsearch-core-impl module QueryBuilders code for more information.

 The example below defines three should (OR) queries.
-In the first, all the keywords have to match (AND) and it gets a boost of 2.
-In the second, any of the keywords have to match and it gets only a boost of 1.
-The third brings a boost of 1.2 if any of the keywords match the userName field.
-In other words, following results can be expected from this configuration this query configuration: hits matching all the keywords get to the top of the search results, hits matching just some of the keywords are secondary.
-If keywords match the username field they get some extra boost.
+In the first, all the keywords have to match (AND) and it gets a boost of 3.
+In the second, any of the keywords have to match and it gets only a boost of 1.5.
+The third brings a boost of 1 if any of the keywords match the userName field.
+In other words, following results can be expected from this query configuration: hits matching all the keywords get to the top of the search results, hits matching just some of the keywords are secondary and any keywords matching the username are tertiary.

 ```